erikrose/blessings/README.rst

 1.1
   * Added nicely named attributes for colors.
-  * Added ability to make capabilities work, even if the output stream is not a terminal.
+  * Added ability to make capabilities non-empty, even if the output stream is not a terminal.
+  * Added the ``is_a_tty`` attribute for telling whether the output stream is a terminal.
+  * Added sugar for the remaining simple formatting capabilities.

 1.0
   * Extracted Blessings from nose-progressive, my `progress-bar-having,